Agarciahunter/CS6263_Assignment_2_Decoder/README.md

 ## NOTE
 The code was done using python 3.10 and code pytorch 12.1.
 If you want to use a differnet version of pytorch or cuda I recommond making a new a enviorment using this directory https://github.com/unslothai/unsloth.
 If you experience errors with installing the xformers I also suggest using that site to intsall unsloth.

-If you have any other problems I suggest this looking at this issue thread as I was able to generally able to find solutions from them https://github.com/unslothai/unsloth/issues/221.
+If you have any other problems I suggest that you look at this issue thread as I was able to find most solutions to my errors from them: https://github.com/unslothai/unsloth/issues/221.

+The python version can be very finicky when it comes to unsloth so I don’t recommend changing it.

 ### Execution
-Once it's all set up run the code with `llamaTrain.py`
+Once it's all set up run the code with:

+`llamaTrain.py`

 Afterwards you can use this code to find the infersnces for the various layer outputs on the model (before running I suggest checking this file to make sure that any unwanted hparams have been cut):